bids-standard/bids-specification/src/99-appendices/03-hed.md

 These columns are referred to as *value* columns and are annotated by creating a HED tag string to describe a general pattern for these values.
-The HED annotation for a value column must include a `#` placeholder, which tools will replace by the actual column value when the annotations are assembled for analysis.
+The HED annotation for a value column must include a `#` placeholder, which dedicated HED tools MUST replace by the actual column value when the annotations are assembled for analysis.

 Example: An accompanying `events.json` sidecar describing both categorical and